 - If you forget to press the cookies before baking, you can firmly tap baking sheet on a heat proof surface counter top when it gets out of the oven.
 This will flatten them a bit.
 They’ll also flatten a bit when they cool.

 These cookies will last a week or two in an airtight container at room temperature.
-You can also freeze the cookies (either baked or unbaked) for up to a month.
+You can also freeze the oatmeal walnut chocolate chip cookies (either baked or unbaked) for up to a month.
+Just bake a few minutes longer if the dough is frozen.

-Looking for More Cookies Recipes?
+Looking for More Cookie Recipes?
 Check These Out!

 - Double Chocolate Chip